miyagi-dev/miyagi/docs/how-to/theming-the-ui.md

 - `css`: string — custom CSS (not a file) you want to be added to _miyagi_
 - `favicon`: string — the path to your favicon file
-- `fontFamily`: string — the name of your custom font (you might need to at the font-face declaration via `config.ui.theme.css`)
 - `js`: string — custom JavaScript (not a file) you want to be added to _miyagi_
 - `mode`: string — any of `"light"`, `"dark"` or `"auto"`